911 outage in Washington and other states triggers federal investigation of CenturyLink

 - 'King tides' arrive on Seattle-area beaches; snow possible north of Everett VIEW

-FCC Chairman Ajit Pai called the length and breadth of the CenturyLink outage “completely unacceptable.”
+The Federal Communications Commission will investigate the 911 outages, and chairman Ajit Pai called the length and breadth of the CenturyLink outage “completely unacceptable.”

 “When an emergency strikes, it’s critical that Americans are able to use 911 to reach those who can help,” Pai said in a statement released Friday by the FCC.
 It noted the investigation will include an examination of the impact of the CenturyLink problems on other providers of 911 services.

+The Washington Utilities and Transportation Commission will also investigate the 911 service outage, including the cause and the company’s preparedness, response, restoration efforts and communication with the public, according to a statement made Friday.

-News reports of states with of 911 outages included Massachusetts, Minnesota, Arizona, Utah and Missouri.
+News reports of states with 911 outages included Massachusetts, Minnesota, Arizona, Utah and Missouri.

 Investigators will be trying to determine just how the service outage unfolded.

 On Thursday morning, CenturyLink announced a service disruption affecting customer service that would be fixed “as quickly as possible.”
+The Washington Military Department Emergency Management Division was monitoring issues CenturyLink customers were having with long-distance delivery at first, department director Robert Ezelle said Friday.
+The department later began hearing reports that call centers were having problems transferring calls among themselves, he said.

+Some King County CenturyLink customers reported issues calling 911 around 3 p.m.
+Thursday, according to a King County tweet.
+The state emergency management department didn’t become aware of the 911 disruption until around 8:30 p.m. when 911 call centers notified it, Ezelle said.
+The department had to reach out to CenturyLink seeking more information and when it realized the scope of the issue, issued a statewide alert around 11:30 p.m., he said.
+Some local jurisdictions also sent out alerts Thursday night.

 Around 8:38 p.m.
 Thursday, CenturyLink estimated service would be fully restored in four hours.